Research update: Long-acting injectable PrEP

 One of the key benefits of long-acting PrEP is that it can be administered discreetly in private with a doctor.
 So if you’re in a situation where your taking medication might lead to unwanted questions about your sex life, long-acting injectables could be a great solution.

-In what’s been an eventful year for HIV prevention, a second form long-acting injectable PrEP Lencapavir has made the news showing very promising results.
-The PURPOSE 2 trial has found Lenacapavir (a twice-yearly injection) to have reduced HIV infections by 96% among its cohort of over 3,200 cis and trans men, trans women, and non-binary people who have sex with men.
+In 2024, long-acting injectable Lencapavir made the news, showing very promising results.
+Following the success of the PURPOSE 1 trial, a second trial, PURPOSE 2 found Lenacapavir (a twice-yearly injection) to have reduced HIV infections by 96% among its cohort of over 3,200 cis and trans men, trans women, and non-binary people who have sex with men.

-While the trial is not yet complete, Lencapavir was found to be so effective that they decided to stop the blinded testing of the trial and give access to all participants who were previously receiving another drug.
-While these interim results have been released, the trial continues across several countries including Argentina, Brazil, Mexico, Peru, South Africa, Thailand and the United States.
+Lencapavir was found to be so effective that they decided to stop the blinded testing of both the PURPOSE 1 and 2 trials and give access to all participants who were previously receiving another drug.

 The desire for this new form of PrEP is already here, with PrEP users in Australia expressing they would prefer to take long-acting forms of PrEP over daily pills.